mweber-intera/pollock_88_modpath/README.md

 ![alt text](https://github.com/rosskush/pollock_88_modpath/blob/master//Test_Case_1/output/figures/7500_days.png)

-To run this example follow these steps in terminal or bash after moving to this directory:
+To run this example follow these steps in a terminal or bash after moving to this directory:

 (if not active already, activate the modpath_qa conda enviroment):
 ```